 The 36-mile section of the river downstream from Upper Pittsburg Landing to River Mile 180.2 is designated Scenic, however, shorelines are largely undeveloped.
 This river section ends at the HCNRA boundary at the Oregon- Washington state line.
 Heller Bar is river mile 168.5 and is the last public boat launch and landing area.
 The closest town that includes public amenities from Heller Bar is Asotin, Washington.

-Hells Canyon Creek Recreation Site is the primary launching point for float trips and is the only location in Hells Canyon where the Snake River is accessible by a two-lane paved road.
+Hells Canyon Creek Recreation Site is the launching point for float trips.
 This site, 23 miles north of Oxbow, OR, is accessible year round via a paved Idaho Power Company road and is located 3/4-mile downstream from Hells Canyon Dam.
 During the summer, a staffed visitor information station with interpretive exhibits and a small theater provides river users and other visitors with information about the river and Hells Canyon.

 Self-issue river permits are required for the entire river corridor outside of the primary season, but do not require an advanced reservation.
-They can be self-issued at the river portals.
+These river permits are available at all HCNRA river portals.

 Refer to the Snake River Rules and Regulations for more information about permits, floatcraft, non-motorized periods, camping and general rules.

 The Reservation/Application fee ($6.00) is non-refundable.
 This fee must be paid on Recreation.gov using a credit card.